pipiscrew/timeline/application/misc.md

 * copy files with parent folder
 ```
-if we have the c:\countries
+when we have the c:\countries
 that contains
 -greece
 -czech